strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 #### Complete plugin

 This is what we are going to do.
 A plugin that involves some server customization but also a nice interface in the admin.
-You can find a lot of plugins already on the [Marketplace.](https://market.strapi.io/) The [SEO plugin made by us](https://github.com/strapi/strapi-plugin-seo) is a good example of such plugin.
+You can find a lot of plugins already on the [Marketplace.](https://market.strapi.io/).

-## Create a collection-type for persisting data
+## Create a plugin content-type

 The idea of the todo plugin is to have a todo list for every entry that you'll create in your project.
-This can be very useful for content-manager that wants to keep a clear vision of what needs to be done for a unique entry.
+This can be very useful for content-manager who wants to keep a clear vision of what needs to be done for a unique entry.

-A todo is a simple list of tasks that need to be saved in your application.
-Also, each task will be related to an existing entry but will see this later.
+A todo is a simple list of tasks that needs to be saved in your application.
+Also, each task will be **related** to an existing entry but will see this later in this guide.

 You can create a new collection-type using the `generate` CLI command or by directly creating/updating the necessary files in your code editor.
 Here, we'll do both: